-- Monitor depot and site access points to enable social distancing you may need to change the number of access points - either increase to reduce congestion or decrease to enable monitoring.
-Alternatively, consider dedicated entrance only/exit only locations - Remove or disable entry systems that require skin contact e.g. fingerprint scanners.
+- Stop all non-essential visitors - Issue specific guidance for material deliveries. - Introduce staggered start and finish times at depots and sites to reduce congestion and contact - Monitor depot and site access points to enable social distancing you may need to change the number of access points - either increase to reduce congestion or decrease to enable monitoring. - Introduce one-way systems, including within depot buildings where it is practical to do so - Remove or disable entry systems that require skin contact e.g. fingerprint scanners.
 One person should be employed to collect names of persons entering and leaving depots and sites at an access or egress point (including depot gates) - Require all workers to wash or clean their hands before entering or leaving the depot or site - Allow plenty of space between people waiting to enter a depot or site.
 Use signage such as floor markings, to ensure 2 metre distance is maintained between people when queuing.
-Also use signage to remind workers not to attend if they have symptoms of Coronavirus (COVID-19) and to follow guidelines. - Where there are multiple crews, introduce staggered start and finish times to reduce congestion and contact - Reduce the number of people in attendance at depot/site inductions and consider holding them outdoors wherever possible - Where loading and offloading arrangements on site will allow it, drivers should remain in their vehicles.
+Also use signage to remind workers not to attend if they have symptoms of Coronavirus (Covid-19) and to follow guidelines. - Where there are multiple crews, introduce staggered start and finish times to reduce congestion and contact - Reduce the number of people in attendance at depot/site inductions and consider holding them outdoors wherever possible

+- Where loading and offloading arrangements on site will allow it, drivers should remain in their vehicles.
 Where drivers are required to exit their vehicle, they should wash or sanitise their hands before handling any materials - Regularly clean common contact surfaces in reception, office, access control, storage and delivery areas e.g. scanners, turnstiles, screens, telephone handsets, desks, particularly during peak flow times - In the case of highway maintenance works, politely request that any approaching member of the public keep their distance from the immediate area until works are complete and workers have departed - If the site-specific risk assessment for the intended highway maintenance activity indicates that social distancing from the general public cannot be achieved by temporary barriers and the like, consider whether there is scope to make any highway defect safe but do not otherwise proceed with any work.
 Advise the works supervisor/works scheduler of the circumstances, including whether a road or footway closure or other forms of traffic management are required